Adultery and Reconciliation

-“Or do you despise the riches of His goodness, forbearance, and longsuffering, not knowing that the goodness of God leads you to repentance?”
-(Romans 2:4).
+“Or do you despise the riches of His goodness, forbearance, and longsuffering, not knowing that the goodness of God leads you to repentance?”Romans 2:4

 Some fear that the idea of reconciliation and forgiveness encourages the offender to play with sin instead of fearing its dreadful consequences (divorce).
-Though God hates sin, yet in His long-suffering He does not punish sin the moment it is committed.
+Though God hates sin, yet in His long-suffering, He does not punish sin the moment it is committed.
 Rather, He waits on men day by day to give them opportunity to repent and be saved (2 Peter 3:9).

-It is true that Jesus made plain that, only in the case of adultery, divorce can be allowed “I say to you that whoever divorces his wife for any reason except sexual immorality causes her to commit adultery; and whoever marries a woman who is divorced commits adultery” (Matthew 5:32).
+It is true that Jesus made plain that, only in the case of adultery, divorce can be allowed when He said, “I say to you that whoever divorces his wife for any reason except sexual immorality causes her to commit adultery; and whoever marries a woman who is divorced commits adultery” (Matthew 5:32).

-In the book of Hosea the Lord teaches a story of forgiveness and reconciliation to an unfaithful wife “Then the Lord said to me, “Go again, love a woman who is loved by a lover and is committing adultery, just like the love of the Lord for the children of Israel, who look to other gods and love the raisin cakes of the pagans” (Hosea 3:1).
+In the book of Hosea, the Lord teaches a story of forgiveness and reconciliation to an unfaithful wife.
+“Then the Lord said to me, “Go again, love a woman who is loved by a lover and is committing adultery, just like the love of the Lord for the children of Israel, who look to other gods and love the raisin cakes of the pagans” (Hosea 3:1).
 Through this story, the Lord wanted to show His readiness to accept, forgive, and cleanse Israel of their sins.

+Christians who seek forgiveness should forgive others as well.
 “For if you forgive men their trespasses, your heavenly Father will also forgive you.
 But if you do not forgive men their trespasses, neither will your Father forgive your trespasses” (Matthew 6:14,15).
-Christians who seek forgiveness should forgive others as well.

-When Christians enter into the marriage relationship they should accept the responsibility of applying the principles here stated.
+When Christians enter into the marriage relationship they should accept the responsibility of applying the principles stated in 1 Corinthians 13.
 Husbands and wives who apply these principles, and who are willing for the grace of Christ to operate in their lives, will find that there is no difficulty, however serious it may appear to be, that cannot be solved.
-The Lord will give the ability to forgive and also forget “where sin abounded, grace abounded much more” (Romans 5:20).
+The Lord will give the ability to forgive and also forget for “where sin abounded, grace abounded much more” (Romans 5:20).